threatthriver/XenArcAI-i1/README.md

 ## Final Goal:

 BhaaratiAI aims to create a resource-friendly language model for Indian languages, demonstrating the feasibility of training such models from scratch.
+This prototype is known as Odysee Gen 1.